Connecting you with resources on campus, in the community, and beyond!

 - Food Pantry For UVM students in need of foodstuffs.

-- Individual Conversation: Email Rev. Laura to set up an opportunity to process the challenges of physical distancing, living/working with family, coping with grief, staying connected, and remaining centered during these uncertain and unprecedented times.
+- Individual Conversation: Email Rev. Laura to set up an opportunity to process the challenges of social distancing, coping with grief, staying connected, and remaining centered during these uncertain and unprecedented times.

 Other Interfaith Resources